08 Apr Introduction to Nudov Pt. 1

 But as she looked into Sihtaso’s kind, loving eyes and saw his warm smile, Gloria felt completely safe, and everything was right and good in the world.

 Rafael is an award-winning filmmaker turned NFT Project Writer and Advisor.
-After 10 years in the film industry in Los Angeles, California, Rafael now creates captivating and expansive storylines for NFT projects that have characters and/or games, comics, graphic novels, TV shows, and/or movies.
+After 10 years in the film industry in Los Angeles, California, Rafael now creates captivating and expansive storylines for NFT projects that have characters, games, comics, graphic novels, TV shows, and/or movies.
+Learn more about Rafael Friedan at RaffRiot.com.